almende/eve/java_configuration.md

 There is one context available on Google App Engine: `DatastoreContext`, which uses Google Datastore to persist the state of the agents.
 The Datastore context does not need any additional configuration.
-There is one scheduler available: `AppEngineScheduler`.
+There is one scheduler available: `AppEngineSchedulerFactory`.

 Example file: **war/WEB-INF/web.inf**